-Map 4.5 Extended timescales due to delayed recovery from nitrogen losses to estuaries in the South Eastern RBD
+Map 4.7 Extended timescales for nitrogen losses to Estuaries in the Western RBD

-Map 4.6 Extended timescales due to delayed recovery of highly impacted sites in the South Eastern RBD
+Map 4.8 Extended timescales for delayed recovery of highly impacted sites in the Western RBD

-4.2.2 Heavily modified waters and artificial waters
+4.2.2 Heavily Modified and artificial water bodies

-Some surface waters have been substantially changed in character or have been artificially constructed for uses such as navigation, water storage, public supply, flood defence and land drainage.
-Twelve such waters have been designated as heavily modified waters or artificial waters in the South Eastern RBD.
+Some surface waters have been substantially changed in character or have been artificially constructed for uses such as navigation, water storage, public supply, flood defense and land drainage.
+Two such waters have been designated as artificial waters in the Western RBD.
+There are no designated heavily modified waters in the basin.